 Have you ever hovered your mouse over an image to see more information about it?
 When done properly, that alternate text assists with screen readers, but it’s a function that everyone benefits from.
 Or turned on the closed captioning because a speaker was talking too fast or had an accent you didn’t understand?
 Had your eyes ache after a few minutes on a website with poorly chosen colors and low text contrast?
 Many accessible features have a positive impact on a mainstream experience as well.

 And when you build in accessibility requirements from the start of the project, the added expense is not significant.
-Most of the difficulty of creating accessible training is eliminated when there is proper planning and QA checkpoints throughout development – a process MicroAssist has perfected and streamlined.
-Accessibility is so engrained in our process that it no longer creates additional work for our team: it’s simply part of our treatment.
+Most of the difficulty of creating accessible elearning is eliminated when there is proper planning and QA checkpoints throughout development – a process Microassist has perfected and streamlined.
+Accessibility is so ingrained in our process that it no longer creates additional work for our team: it’s simply part of our treatment.

 The legal requirements for accessibility vary widely and can be confusing.
 Section 508, an amendment to the Rehabilitation Act of 1973, does require any agency that receives federal funding to make electronic and information technology accessible.
 There are no laws requiring businesses make their websites accessible, but civil suits have been brought against several companies over accessibility issues.
 Target recently settled with the National Federation for the Blind for $6 million over accessibility concerns, and there have been multiple successful lawsuits against Target, Amazon.com, Wells Fargo, etc. that have resulted in payouts as high as 16 million dollars.